TRAFEED

 What Is a Parameter Sheet?

-• Has fields for entering product specifications
+• They have entry fields for product specifications

 What Is an Item-Specific Comparison Table?